gwforg/gwf/docs/guide/tutorial.rst

         $ gwf config set backend slurm

-    Now that you're using the Slurm backend you don't have to start any workers.
+    Now that you're using the Slurm backend you don't have to start the local scheduler.
 That is, just skip the step below.

 First, open another terminal window and navigate to the ``myproject`` directory.
 Then run the command: